cdklabs/aws-delivlib/README.md

 ## Pull Request Builds

 Pull Request Builds can be used to validate if changes submitted via a pull request successfully build and pass tests.
-They are triggered automatically by Github or CodeCommit when pull requests are submitted or updated.
+They are triggered automatically by GitHub or CodeCommit when pull requests are submitted or updated.

 Known in delivlib as AutoBuild, they can be enabled on the Pipeline and further